Grieving the loss of my children, and what could have been…

 The alarm on my phone beeps, indicating there is 30 minutes before the event begins.
 I push the silence button.
 There is too much silence – there is dust gathering on the turrets of a pink castle, the home to my daughter’s toy dolls.
 A pile of clothes lies forgotten in my son’s bedroom.
 He has outgrown most of the clothes without even wearing them.
 A frying pan sits on the stove, it is a pool of blackness where meat once sizzled, and fried rice sauteed in fragrant spices.
 I close my eyes, and sleep in silence.
 There are no children to tell bedtime stories to, or say prayers together.
 I wake up to silence.
 There are no children to make breakfast for.
 No children to help get ready for school.
 Their clothes go unused in the dresser, as time passes, the color fades and the clothing goes out of style.
 The home that was once filled with the happy laughter of children is now silent.

 Emotional and psychological abuse is like a throwing a punch that can be felt miles away, inflicting bruises without physical contact.
-The emotional abuse started as soon as Mr. X discovered that I wanted to attend this event with the children, and that the children were looking forward to it.
-Since Judge Robben limited my parenting time to just one visit a month, Mr. X has complete and total control of when I see my children outside of that one visit.
-Judge Robben justified the one visit a month, and said it meets the statutory minimum of parenting time (it does not!) because Mr. X does allow some additional parenting time.
-Judge Robben is basically empowering Mr. X to continue to abuse me (Domestic Violence by Proxy), and to subject the children to emotional and psychological abuse as well as the intentional deprivation of their mother.
-My children now suffer from severe, and debilitating, emotional and behavioral problems and will likely be scarred for life.
+The emotional abuse started as soon as Martin discovered that I wanted to attend this event with the children, and that the children were looking forward to it.
+Since Judge Robben limited my parenting time to just one visit a month, Martin has complete and total control of when I see my children outside of that one visit.
+Judge Robben justified the one visit a month, and said it meets the statutory minimum of parenting time (it does not!) because Martin does allow some additional parenting time (not true).
+Judge Robben is basically empowering Martin to continue to abuse me (Domestic Violence by Proxy), and to subject the children to emotional and psychological abuse as well as the intentional deprivation of their mother.

-After about 5 days of this mental torture — torture because the love you have for your children, and the excitement of seeing them is being used as a weapon to hurt you — Mr. X will text me back but his answer is vague or noncommittal.
+After about 5 days of this mental torture — torture because the love you have for your children, and the excitement of seeing them is being used as a weapon to hurt you — Martin will text me back but his answer is vague or noncommittal.
 Still no plans are set.
-Mr. X then tells me that my oldest son DJ has other plans for the day.
+Martin then tells me that my oldest son has other plans for the day.
 This is an alienation tactic – encouraging the child to attend other events during scheduled parenting time with the targeted parent.
-Another thing Mr. X does is make the plans so complicated that I cannot comply with his requests.
-In this instance, Mr. X was asking me to do an extraordinary amount of driving to meet his various requests, the driving Mr. X asked me to do would total to about 2 1/2 hours of my visit.
-When I offer a compromise, or ask for something different, Mr. X either refuses to respond or refuses to work with me.
+Another thing Martin does is make the plans so complicated that I cannot comply with his requests.
+In this instance, Martin was asking me to do an extraordinary amount of driving to meet his various requests, the driving Martin asked me to do would total to about 2 1/2 hours of the limited time of my visit.
+When I offer a compromise, or ask for something different, Martin either refuses to respond or refuses to work with me.
 And in the end I have to comply to his ridiculous, and harmful requests in order to see my children.
 Or not see my children at all.

 I will never get over this loss.
 I will never move on.
-I will fight with all my strength for justice in the family courts.
+I will fight with all my strength for justice in family court.
 No child should be forced to live without one parent.
 And no child should be forced to live in an unsafe or dysfunctional home.

 I am a fit, loving parent who just wants to be a mother to my children.
 Hennepin County Family Court will not allow that to happen – instead of preserving the family, the Court is destroying mine.